-3.31 Policy 4.1 relates to the former First School site off Burnhouse Road.
+- 3.31 Policy 3.1 relates to the former First School site off Burnhouse Road.
 This site is currently owned by Northumberland County Council.
 It is proposed that the northern part of the site will be used to extend the cemetery which is now at capacity.
 The southern part of the site contains the old school buildings which could be converted or demolished.
 The site could provide for a range of community and recreational uses, as well as some small-scale employment/micro-business uses.
 A detailed master-plan for the site will be required.
 It is expected that a minimum of 10 residential units will be provided on this site.
 Any housing scheme must include an element of affordable housing.
-If the site is used predominantly for housing, some contribution to the community for recreational uses elsewhere will be expected.

-3.32 The Strategic Environmental Assessment of the Wooler Neighbourhood Plan stated that this policy should include a requirement to incorporate landscaping to improve the natural environment.
+If the site is used predominantly for housing, some contribution to the community for recreational uses elsewhere will be expected. - 3.32 The Strategic Environmental Assessment of the Wooler Neighbourhood Plan stated that this policy should include a requirement to incorporate landscaping to improve the natural environment.
 It is therefore a requirement in any master plan for the site that careful consideration is given to habitat creation, retention of a buffer area of trees, and other features that will deliver gains for biodiversity.

-Policy 4.1: Land at the Former First School Site off Burnhouse Road (Site 1)
+Policy 3.1: Land at the Former First School Site off Burnhouse Road (Site 1)

 This site is allocated for a mix of uses, including housing.
 Before any development starts, a detailed master-plan must be prepared in consultation with the local community and submitted with any planning application.
 The master-plan must detail the layout of any proposed scheme and include a clear indication of how landscaping and habitat creation will be incorporated into the design to minimise negative effects on the natural environment.
+A Heritage Statement shall be prepared as part of the masterplan and subsequent planning applications to consider and address the impact of the development on the Wooler Conservation Area and its setting.